-Employees who have not exhausted their sick leave credits for the current year (December 1 through November 30) are eligible for up to forty-eight (48) hours pay, payable on the payday preceding Christmas.
+Effective January 1, 2025, employees who have not exhausted their sick leave credits for the twelve (12) month period from November 17 of the prior year to November 16 of the current year are eligible for up to seventy-two (72) hours pay, payable on the payday preceding Christmas.
+In lieu of the additional payment, the employee may elect to direct the Shift Commander to place the earned hours into the Hire-Back Bank subject to the same rules that apply to a hire-back.
 To be eligible, the employee must have accumulated 240 hours of sick leave credit.

-Payment shall be made at the rate of pay for the position currently held by the employee.
-The "up to forty-eight (48) hours" for which the employee is paid will then be deducted from the unused sick leave earned during the previous twelve (12) months and any remaining days will accumulate with those of prior years.
+Payment shall be made at the rate of pay for the position currently held by the employee and paid on a regular payroll check.
+The "up to seventy-two (72) hours" for which the employee is paid will then be deducted from the unused sick leave earned during the previous twelve (12) months and any remaining days will accumulate with those of prior years.
 Sick leave taken during the year shall be deducted from the sick leave earned.